Nickelodeon (Pakistani TV channel)

-Nickelodeon Pakistan or Nick Pakistan, is a pay Pakistani television channel.
-It is the Pakistani feed of Nickelodeon, which is operated by domestic media company ARY Group's Digital Network subsidiary under a brand licensing and programming agreement with Paramount Networks EMEAA.
-The network transmits over the AsiaSat 7 satellite to cable and satellite viewers in Pakistan and features some portions of the schedule dubbed or subtitled in Urdu, along with some content directly imported from its Indian sister network (owned by Viacom 18).
+Nickelodeon Pakistan or Nick Pakistan, was a Pakistani pay television channel.
+It was the Pakistani feed of Nickelodeon, which is operated by domestic media company ARY Group's Digital Network subsidiary under a brand licensing and programming agreement with Paramount Networks EMEAA.
+The network transmitted over the AsiaSat 7 satellite to cable and satellite viewers in Pakistan and features some portions of the schedule dubbed or subtitled in Urdu, along with some content directly imported from its Indian sister network (owned by Viacom 18).
 It also occasionally licenses Western market children's films.

-The channel used to be available as a free to air channel but became encrypted on satellite since 2015.
+The channel was available as a free to air channel until it became encrypted on satellite in 2015.
 Unlike its Indian counterpart, which it replaced, this feed regularly airs Nickelodeon-related content, as the Indian feed has recently been airing local content more often due to the localization strategy.

 History

+On 23 November 2006, ARY Digital Network launched Nickelodeon Pakistan, with a brand licensing agreement with Viacom.
 Prior to the launch of the localized Pakistani feed of Nickelodeon, the Indian feed was provided in Pakistan.
-However, the Indian feed ceased to be distributed in that country right after ARY Digital Network launched Nickelodeon Pakistan on 23 November 2006, with a brand licensing agreement with Viacom.
 It mainly broadcast content in English, along with some programming aired in Hindi rather than being dubbed in Urdu.
 This caused PEMRA to temporarily suspend Nickelodeon's license in 2016, although the channel later resumed broadcasting.

-In 2010 Nickelodeon Pakistan took on the network's current worldwide imaging, including its logo.
-Its website was sunset in early 2021, presumably as it heavily utilized the discontinued Adobe Flash graphics/video format, and it was deemed more cost-effective to utilize the network's Facebook page than build out an entirely new modern website.
+In 2010, Nickelodeon Pakistan was rebranded to match with the network's worldwide imaging at the time, including its logo.
+Its website was shut down in early 2021, presumably as it heavily utilized the discontinued Adobe Flash graphics/video format, and it was deemed more cost-effective to utilize the network's Facebook page than build out an entirely new modern website.
 On 1 April 2022, Nickelodeon Pakistan officially began carrying their schedule in native or dubbed Urdu full-time.

+Closure

+On 28 October 2024, Nickelodeon Pakistan suddenly went off air.

 Regulatory actions

 In 2005, the Pakistan Electronic Media Regulatory Authority issued an order regarding the ban of several non-private channels because programming which should have been dubbed into Urdu or used Urdu subtitles instead used Hindi terms and references blended into the local scripts or the networks carried all-Hindi versions imported from India outright.

-In early 2010, PEMRA again issued a notice against children's networks and suspended the licenses of Nickelodeon and Cartoon Network, disallowing them from broadcasting.
+In early 2010, PEMRA again issued a notice against children's networks and suspended the licenses of Nickelodeon and Cartoon Network, disallowing them from broadcasting in Pakistan.
 In the meantime, the Pakistani government pushed unsuccessfully for PTV or another domestic broadcaster to launch a children's network to replace private broadcasters in order to assure PEMRA compliance with language standards.

-On 1 August 2011, the Minister for Information and Broadcasting, Firdous Ashiq Awan, announced the restoration of the Nickelodeon and Cartoon Network licenses, allowing their return to the air, though she expressed disappointment that a domestic Pakistani broadcaster would not step up to broadcast children's programming, nor PTV would launch one, and that PEMRA would accommodate the launch any such network.
+On 1 August 2011, the Minister for Information and Broadcasting, Firdous Ashiq Awan, announced the restoration of the Nickelodeon and Cartoon Network licenses, allowing them to resume programming in Pakistan, though she expressed disappointment that a domestic Pakistani broadcaster would not step up to broadcast children's programming, nor PTV would launch one, and that PEMRA would accommodate the launch any such network.